 In accordance with Ch.
-58 § 14 of the Social Insurance Code (SFB, 2010:110), on the Earnings Related Old Age Pension, a balance index is to be calculated annually.
-The regulations (2002:780) require the Swedish Pensions Agency to prepare a calculation of the balance index, to be confirmed subsequently by the Government.
+58 § 14 of the Social Insurance Code (SFB, 2010:110), a balance ratio is to be calculated annually.
+The regulations (2002:780) require the Swedish Pensions Agency to prepare a calculation of the balance ratio, to be confirmed subsequently by the Government.
 The balance ratio is calculated as follows: